stillwaiting/emptybars/README.md

 # emptybars
-Project for musicians to study pieces by fragments
+Project for musicians to study pieces by segments